 Philadelphia Spring Break Trip

-April 6-13 The focus of the trip is working with church planters.
-The team will do house to house visitation and minister in villages where the local missionaries and pastors are trying to start churches.
-Amy Jones will also be leading a seminar on photography as an outreach in partnership with a local church.
+April 6-13, 2018 - The focus of the trip was working with church planters.
+The team did house to house visitation and ministered in villages where the local missionaries and pastors are trying to start churches.
+Amy Jones also led a seminar on photography as an outreach in partnership with a local church.

 Opportunities to partner with FAMM in South Asia: